jessicapino716-png/aqoolwirewebsite/replit.md

 ### Design System
 - **Component Library**: Custom shadcn/ui implementation with extensive component coverage
 - **Typography**: Multi-font system with Geist, DM Sans, and Fira Code for varied content types
-- **Color Scheme**: The Verge-inspired color palette with neutral base and purple accent colors
+- **Color Scheme**: Pure black background (0 0% 0%) with subtle gray cards and elements for contrast, maintaining the teal accent (#2bd4a7) for marketing highlights
 - **Layout**: Responsive grid system with mobile-first approach
 - **Spacing**: Consistent Tailwind utility classes for spacing and layout